Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Is the exact nutrient form clearly disclosed?

-Does the product trade dosing precision for sourcing appeal?
+Does the product trade precision for "whole-food" or sourcing appeal?

 Is the dose still clear and appropriate?